 “Riley, can we chat for a second?”
 Arlene asked, then sat next to me on the metal chair where Marty had been.
 “I just want you to know that I see him provoking you and I appreciate your self-control.
 I know it’s not easy.”

 “Ok… Thanks.
 I’m pretty sure I’d get kicked out of the program if I punched him.”

 “True.
 But, you still get points for not doing it.”
 She paused and smiled.
 “He’s not the only one intimidated by you, you know.”

 I rolled my eyes.

 “Some people feel inadequate in the face of your accomplishments, Riley.
-Unfortunately, I don’t think he feels proud o his own success when compared to your Olympic medals.”
+Unfortunately, I don’t think he feels proud of his own success when compared to your Olympic medals.”

 “I won those medals through dumb luck.
 They don’t really mean anything.
-Besides, why does he get to be a dick and I get the lecture?”
+Besides, why does he get to be a dick and you lecture me?”

 Arlene sighed.
 “My intention is not to lecture you, but to help you find some compassion.”

 “Because I should be a better person than him?”